backblaze-b2-samples/multithreaded-downloader-js/README.md

 * Sends multiple HTTP GET requests with range headers
 * Concatenates range responses into a single response
 * Respose triggers download with [a[download]](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/a#attr-download)
-* Retry on fail or specific HTTP status codes (503 Service Unavailable)
+* Retry on fail or specific HTTP status codes (like 503 Service Unavailable)

 * Accepted url parameters:
   - threads: number of concurrent requests to use